Federico Malvestiti: Formula Renault Eurocup

 In 2019, Malvestiti competed for Bhaitech in the Formula Renault Eurocup.
 His only podium came at Circuit de Spa-Francorchamps where he secured 3rd place, four more points finishes took him to 14th in the table with 36 points.

 FIA Formula 3 Championship

 2019

 Artem Petrov's lack of funding at the end of the first race in 2019 meant that Jenzer Motorsport replaced him with Giorgio Carrara.
 However, due to visa complications, Malvestiti replaced Carrara for the forth round at Silverstone.
 The Italian retired in the Feature race due to a battery failure and finished 23rd in the sprint race.

 2020

 On 10 February 2020, Malvestiti announced he would be competing the full season with Jenzer, partnering Calan Williams and Matteo Nannini.
 He would experience a disappointing season, finishing 30th in the standings, having failed to score any points.

 2022

 In 2022, Malvestiti returned to Jenzer partnering Ido Cohen and William Alatalo.
 Malvestiti completed the season 29th in the standings, having scored no points and having a best finish of 13th.

+Sportscar career

+Following a year out of racing, Malvestiti entered the 2024 Italian GT Sprint Championship in the Pro-Am class.
+Driving for BMW Italia Ceccato Racing, Malvestiti and teammate Pedro Carvalho Ebrahim scored an overall podium at the season finale in Monza and won the Pro-Am title in commanding fashion; they scored five class victories and only once finished off the podium.

+Malvestiti remained with the team in 2025, moving into the Bronze Cup category of the GT World Challenge Europe Endurance Cup.
+Alongside teammates Felice Jelmini and Marcelo Tomasoni, Malvestiti finished 29th in the class standings.